• Skip to primary navigation

 Well, I’m here to tell you that’s not going to work.
 Unless you have extensive experience in purchasing properties or have a close personal relationship with a real estate lawyer, that is a no-no.

 A realtor offers much more than just completing the paperwork.
-A realtor has extensive knowledge about the real estate business.
+A realtor has extensive knowledge of the real estate business.
 You ask a realtor, what a foreclosure is or what an Appraisal contingency is and they’ll be sure to explain it to you.

 How to Choose A Realtor